-Formed during an extended Metal residency HOMELANDS began with research into farming/rural practices in Lincolnshire and Cambridgeshire.
-But in particular a consideration on how farmers and countryside specialists work in, on and with the land.
+HOMELANDS began with research into farming/rural practices in Lincolnshire and Cambridgeshire.
+In particular it focused on how farmers and countryside specialists work in, on and with the land.
 And how we imaginatively transfer, draw up, celebrate, distil and repurpose it for the healing and nourishment of ourselves and others.

-Alongside many interviews, it included detailed research at national galleries and museum, clay workshops and a discussion held at Metal Peterborough which brought together people, around homemade food, from distinct and diverse disciplines to consider emerging themes.
+Alongside many interviews, I undertook detailed research at national galleries and museum held a discussion at Metal Peterborough which brought together people, around homemade food, from distinct and diverse disciplines to consider emerging themes.
 This event also showcased work made as a distillation of my findings.
 Culminating in an evening of reflection on making, embedded lives and how identities and values form in complex and layered ways as a result.

 Thank you to: